Mechanical and Mechatronic Engineering and Advanced Manufacturing

 Internships.
 Many students take advantage of cooperative education/internship opportunities available through the Career Center's internship program.
 These are full-time, semester and/or summer positions with well-known companies.
 Participants gain professional experience, earning salaries of $2,500-$3,500 per month.
 Students can earn up to three units of academic credit for industrial internships that satisfy a technical elective requirement.

 Engineering programs.
-The department also offers ABET accredited programs in mechanical engineering and mechatronic engineering.
+The department also offers ABET-accredited programs in mechanical engineering and mechatronic engineering.
 Many department faculty cross over and teach in all three programs.
-Students in advanced manufacturing and applied robotics have several courses in common with the engineering students during their first two years.
+Students in advanced manufacturing and applied robotics have several courses in common with engineering students during their first two years.
 Upper-division coursework diverges into the unique needs of the respective programs.
 Advanced manufacturing students also participate in the same Capstone Design Program where they work side by side with engineering students, as they will work side by side with engineers in industry.

 Outlook